 In portions of the park, they have constructed a bioswale.
 In case you cannot read the posted sign shown above, the lower right-hand side states the following:

 “A bioswale is a landscape element designed to redirect rainwater runoff for plant use and stormwater filtration.
 Water flows into the bioswale, over its sloped edges, where contaminants and inorganic materials are filtered by the soil and through the root system before entering the drainage system, and eventually into natural streams and water bodies.”

 Public art can be found in this park along with a Tiny Free Library in which people can take a book and return another book.

 There is a raised hill area for people to enjoy.
 Concerts are often held there.
 Offerings range from jazz to punk rock, mariachi and more.

 The stone seat wall surrounding this area is named after Kathrine G. and John P McGovern who donated $300,000 to this park.
 Philanthropy is alive and well in our beautiful city due to people like them plus so many others!

 Many of the ornamental and shade trees have been donated to this park as living memorials.

-If you live in this area you can check out the Mandell Park Facebook page to see when educational classes or other events are held.
-It would have been fun to attend the date in May when 3,000 ladybugs were released into the gardens.
+If you live in this area, you can check out the Mandell Park Facebook page to see when educational classes or other events are held.
+It would have been fun to attend the date in May when 3,000 ladybugs 8:30 AM into the gardens.

-I am so glad that my husband and I stopped to see this wonderful neighborhood park one day as we were driving along Richmond Avenue.
-It is a great gathering place for rest and relaxation along with entertainment and education.
-Knowing that hungry people are also being aided by those who do the gardening is an added plus!
+I am so glad that my husband and I stopped to see this beautiful neighborhood park one day as we were driving along Richmond Avenue.
+It is a great gathering place for rest along with entertainment and education.
+Knowing that those who do the gardening is also aiding hungry people is an added plus!